magnum/wordpress/wp-content/plugins/woocommerce-services/readme.txt

 6. Checking and exporting the label purchase reports

 == Changelog ==

+= 2.8.7 - 2025-01-20 =
+* Add   - Option to apply US Colorado Retail Delivery Fee tax by using `wc_services_apply_us_co_retail_delivery_fee` filter.

+= 2.8.6 - 2025-01-06 =
+* Tweak - PHP 8.4 compatibility.

+= 2.8.5 - 2024-12-10 =
+* Fix   - Fixed an issue that prevented editing an order when automated tax is enabled.

+= 2.8.4 - 2024-12-09 =
+* Fix   - Support High-Performance Order Storage in shipping label reports.

+= 2.8.3 - 2024-10-29 =
+* Tweak - WordPress 6.7 Compatibility.

+= 2.8.2 - 2024-09-23 =
+* Fix   - Keep live rates enabled for eligible stores when WCS&T is active alongside WooCommerce Shipping.
+* Tweak - Hide shipping migration banner for all stores not eligible to buy shipping labels.
+* Tweak - Try WooCommerce Shipping modal copy.

+= 2.8.1 - 2024-09-09 =
+* Tweak - Hide migration banner for merchants still using legacy functionality.

+= 2.8.0 - 2024-09-03 =
+* Add - A new shipping migration experience from this plugin to the newly released WooCommerce Shipping plugin.

+= 2.7.0 - 2024-07-25 =
+* Add - Parallel compatibility with WooCommerce Shipping plugin.

+= 2.6.2 - 2024-07-16 =
+* Fix - Require HS Tariff number on customs form for EU destination countries.

+= 2.6.1 - 2024-07-02 =
+* Tweak - WooCommerce 9.0 and WordPress 6.6 compatibility.

+= 2.6.0 - 2024-06-04 =
+* Add - Logger for "Live Rates" feature on the front-end.

+= 2.5.7 - 2024-05-13 =
+* Add - wc_connect_shipment_item_quantity_threshold and wc_connect_max_shipments_if_quantity_exceeds_threshold filter hooks to be able to cap the number of shipment splits possible for an item with very large quantity.

+= 2.5.6 - 2024-05-06 =
+* Tweak - WooCommerce 8.8 compatibility.

+= 2.5.5 - 2024-04-29 =
+* Add - Prevent upcoming Woo Shipping and Woo Tax plugins from running in parallel with this plugin unless both are active, then they will take over for this plugin.

+= 2.5.4 - 2024-03-25 =
+* Tweak - WordPress 6.5 compatibility.

+= 2.5.3 - 2024-03-12 =
+* Fix - Colorado tax nexus workaround should only apply to Colorado from addresses.

+= 2.5.2 - 2024-03-04 =
+* Fix - Miscalculation tax from TaxJar and decided to use nexus address.

+= 2.5.1 - 2024-02-12 =
+* Fix - Cannot call constructor in classes/wc-api-dev/class-wc-rest-dev-data-continents-controller.php.

+= 2.5.0 - 2024-01-08 =
+* Add - Ability to keep connected to WordPress.com after Jetpack is uninstalled.
+* Fix - Deprecation notices for PHP 8.2.

+= 2.4.2 - 2023-11-30 =
+* Fix - When automated taxes are enabled, the order refund button will fail

+= 2.4.1 - 2023-11-28 =
+* Fix - Street address is not included when recalculating the tax in edit order page.

+= 2.4.0 - 2023-10-31 =
+* Add - Ability to connect to WordPress.com without the Jetpack plugin.
+* Fix - NUX banner display on Edit Order pages.

+= 2.3.7 - 2023-10-23 =
+* Add - Load Sift when printing a label.

+= 2.3.6 - 2023-10-10 =
+* Fix - Occasionally block user to checkout when using WooCommerce Blocks.
+* Fix - Fix notice error when shipping location(s) is disabled in WooCommerce settings.

+= 2.3.5 - 2023-09-20 =
+* Tweak - Move Jetpack Connection requirement to the top in FAQ.

+= 2.3.4 - 2023-09-05 =
+* Fix - Shipping label reports to display proper HTML.

+= 2.3.3 - 2023-08-22 =
+* Tweak - Update .org assets.

+= 2.3.2 - 2023-08-09 =
+* Add   - Added QIT tools for development.

+= 2.3.1 - 2023-07-17 =
+* Fix    - Fix notice error on the WooCommerce tax settings page.

+= 2.3.0 - 2023-07-11 =
+* Add   - Add USPS HAZMAT support.

+= 2.2.5 - 2023-05-23 =
+* Update - Security update.

+= 2.2.4 - 2023-03-14 =
+* Fix   - Incompatibility with Kadence WooCommerce Email Designer.

 = 2.2.3 - 2023-02-14 =
 * Fix   - Link correction on Automated taxes description text.